You’ve read and re-read the email four times.

 And though we can try and learn from each other’s mistakes, having the right tools to send employee emails does help.

 Bananatag can help you take control of your distribution lists, create easy-to-update dynamic segments with the click of a button, and help you avoid some of these horrific all-staff email blunders.

-To find out more about Custom Distribution Lists, employee email segmentation best practices, and to get an inside peak at our tool and new features, sign up for our webinar below.
+To find out more about Custom Distribution Lists, employee email segmentation best practices, and to get an inside peek at our tool and new features, click the link below to book a demo.

 Or if you’d rather just join in the schadenfreude or share your bad all-staff email story, why not join Comms-unity, our community with 1000+ communication professionals from around the world?
 Click here to apply.